AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 [!DNL Experience Manager] desktop app may not connect to your SSO-enabled (SAML) [!DNL Adobe Experience Manager] deployment.
 The application's design attempts to accommodate the variations and complexities of SSO connections and processes.
 However, a setup may require additional troubleshooting.

-Sometimes the SAML process does not redirect back to the originally requested path, or the final redirect is to a host that is different than what is configured in [!DNL Adobe Experience Manager] desktop app.
-To verify that this is not the case:
+Sometimes the SAML process does not redirect back to the originally requested path.
+Or, the final redirect is to a host that is different than what is configured in the [!DNL Adobe Experience Manager] desktop app.
+To verify that this issue is not the case, do the following:

-1. Open a web browser.
+1. Open a Web browser.
 Access `https://[aem_server]:[port]/content/dam.json` URL.

 1. Log in to the [!DNL Adobe Experience Manager] deployment.